 It has an enormous storage capacity – a whopping 1 terabyte of hard disk space – for extended hours of video recording.
 No need for drivers; just plug it in and your system will recognize your device quite easily (plug-and-play).
 You can use any mobile device with browser support and internet or WiFi connectivity to link up, view, configure, and control your cameras remotely in any place.

 It comes with no hard drive but you can install your own with up to 6 terabytes of storage capacity in its designated slot.
 Night vision uses double filter lens for capturing video image in low light conditions.
-WiFi can reach up to 300 feet in ideal conditions or 130 if there are obstructions in between.
-Click Here for customer reviews and latest price!
+WiFi can reach up to 400 meters in ideal conditions or 200 if there are obstructions in between.

 4. Funlux Wireless IP Surveillance System